ARSFI/winlink-mail-client/README.md

 # winlink-mail-client
 Open source email client program for the winlink radio email system

+Now's your chance to help design a new corss-platform email client for Winlink.
+Initially, this repository will be concerned with gathering ideas - your ideas.
+You can submit new ideas, comment on what others have suggested, or even tell us what you don't want.

 # Development Tools
 C#, Javascript, HTML, CSS